 I've definitely asked variants of all of these questions before, but every time it comes up, I get confused again.
 Is there anywhere I can read a comprehensive guide to dealing with the way my custom type is displayed?
 I've read around the manual (eg here and here), and at one point I tried to read through the issue a couple of versions ago where the representation of vectors was changed, but I remain confused about:

-2. What do I need to consider for IOContext?
-Eg. I think I'll want do deal with :compact and :limit, in particular, but how would I know?
+IOContext?
+Eg. I think I'll want do deal with :compact and :limit, in particular, but how would I know?print(thing), when I call show(thing), when I call @show thing, or when I write thing to a file?
+Egjulia> a = rand(3)

 3-element Vector{Float64}: